 There is no doubt that some applications are highly demanding and, for example, need streaming data delivered at a high throughput, with a very low latency and for a large universe of instruments.
 EMA is definitely the perfect fit for that.
 But sometimes, applications just need to retrieve the latest values of a small number of instruments within a reasonable delay.
 For these use cases, the EMA mechanisms described in the section above are a bit of an overkill.
 Developers would probably prefer calling a couple of methods that just return the data they need.

-In my experience most applications built for Thomson Reuters real time platforms do not really need the high level of performance EMA offers.
+In my experience most applications built for Refinitiv's real time platforms do not really need the high level of performance EMA offers.
 Obviously, he who can do more can do less.
 However, less performing but simpler objects with a higher level of abstraction would definitely help more developers build applications for these platforms.

 For example, wouldn’t it be great to retrieve market prices that way:

 MarketPrice euro = new MarketPrice("EUR=");

 As I described earlier, EMA is a fairly low level API.
 It requires your application to implement features you could expect from a real time API.
 For example, a real time API could provide: